 Improved the Content Sheet: The recipes of the

-currently displayed cue will be displayed in the same recipe area as in the sequence sheet when Show Recipes in the Mask tab of the window settings is
+currently displayed cue will be displayed in the same recipe area as in the sequence sheet when Show Recipes in the Mask tab of the window settings is enabled.

 Improved the Special Dialog Shaper: